 A Single Phase Induction Motor consists of a single phase winding which is mounted on the stator of the motor and a cage winding placed on the rotor.
 A pulsating magnetic field is produced, when the stator winding of the single-phase induction motor shown below is energised by a single phase supply.

 The word Pulsating means that the field builds up in one direction falls to zero and then builds up in the opposite direction.
 Under these conditions, the rotor of an induction motor does not rotate.
-Hence, a single phase induction motor is not self starting.
+Hence, a single phase induction motor is not self-starting.
 It requires some special starting means.

-If a 1 phase stator winding is excited and the rotor of the motor is rotated by an auxiliary means and the starting device is then removed, the motor continues to rotate in the direction in which it is started.
+If the 1 phase stator winding is excited and the rotor of the motor is rotated by an auxiliary means and the starting device is then removed, the motor continues to rotate in the direction in which it is started.